jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 ```
 You can "derive" some traits.
 Deriving is just using macros for generating an implementation.
 So a lot of times you don't need to even implement the trait, because macro is doing it for you.

-It is also an "abstraction without overhead" (term borrowed from official rust blog).
+It is also an "abstraction without overhead" (term borrowed from official Rust blog).
 What it means is that you usually get some overhead when using generics.
 But with traits you don't have any overhead (static dispatch).
 So it is faster than generics (dynamic dispatch).
 Still, you can use generics in Rust so the solution is very flexible.

 # Syntax